 Camera trapping on the Ingleborough National Nature Reserve.

 NatureSpy is a social enterprise specialising in camera trap projects.
-Our camera traps on the North York Moors are part of the Pine Marten Support Programme in partnership with the Forestry Commission.
+This project contains photographs collected by our camera traps on the North York Moors, as part of the Pine Marten Support Programme in partnership with the Forestry Commission.

 The North Pennines National Nature Reserves are located across County Durham, Cumbria and Northumberland, and incorporate a wide variety of rare habitat types.
 Help us to document the mammals that are found in these unique areas.